 Birthday: 09/17/42Mile PR: 4:39.6 - 1971 Metric Mile (1500m) PR: 4:14.6 - 1971 High School: Peninsula HS '60 Hometown: Tacoma, WA College: Seattle Pacific '64 Current Residence: Seattle, WA

 Doris Brown Heritage was the first U.S. woman to break 4:40 in the Mile when she ran 4:39.6 on June 12, 1971 in Portland, OR, and in her career, she set the U.S. Mile record six times - twice indoors and 4 times outdoors between 1966-71 and was also the first woman to run a sub-5 minute Mile indoors, with a time of 4:52 in 1966.
-The two-time U.S. Olympic team member (competed at 1968 Mexico City Olympics) was the AAU indoor 1 Mile champion in 1967-68 and 1971-72 as well as the AAU 1500 champion in 1966, '69 and '74.
+Overall, Doris set the indoor Mile world record twice and the indoor 1500 WR thrice.

 Brown, a women's running pioneer and humble legend, was also a five-time world cross country champion (1967-71), and over her career, she won 14 national titles.
 Brown also coached at Seattle Pacific University for 35 years, her alma mater, with 22 of them as head cross country coach.

 "One of my favorite track races was an indoor Mile in Vancouver, Canada... the Mile was a new race for women and so I had no experience, but our training and appreciation of the opportunity brought a win [and the first women's indoor sub-5 Mile]... that race seemed to give me a lot of...